tslmy/t.t.t/README.md

 To post a new article, simply upload your `txt` file to `content/`.

-To classify your posts into categories, simply create subdirectories under `content/` and put `txt` files there.
+To organize posts into categories, simply create subdirectories under `content/` and put `txt` files there.
 Nested directories are accepted.

 To modify the site description on the index page, create a `_intro.txt` under `content/`.
 No markdown is supported in this file.